Best App Store Screenshot Tools for Indie Developers (2026)

 Best for: Designers and marketers who want the largest template library on the web and use one tool for everything.

 Strengths: Massive template library.
 Strong brand kit support.
-Multi-format design beyond just App Store.
+Multi-format design well beyond App Store.
 Generous free tier.
 Familiar to most marketers.

-Weaknesses: Not specialized for App Store screenshots — you manually configure sizes, manually write each headline, manually duplicate per locale.
-Less efficient if all you need is the screenshot set.
+Weaknesses: It isn't built for App Store screenshots, so you configure sizes by hand, write each headline yourself, and duplicate per locale.
+Slow if all you need is the screenshot set.

-Use case: If you already live in Canva and are happy doing the design work by hand, this is fine.
+Use case: If you already live in Canva and don't mind doing the design work by hand, this is fine.
 If you want everything generated, look elsewhere.

 Best for: Teams with a designer, or solo designers comfortable in Figma.

-Strengths: Industry-standard design tool.
+Strengths: The industry standard.
 Full vector control.
-Strong community library of free App Store screenshot templates.
+A strong community library of free App Store screenshot templates.
 Excellent collaboration.

 Weaknesses: Steeper learning curve.
-No built-in auto-localisation — every language is manual.
+No built-in auto-localization, so every language is manual.
 No AI-generated layouts.

 Use case: Custom-designed screenshot sets with full brand control.
-Pair with SnapMonk if you want Figma quality plus AI localisation.
+Pair it with SnapMonk if you want Figma quality plus AI localization.

 Best for: Designers producing hero shots, landing pages, or Product Hunt videos.

 Weaknesses: Not built around full localized App Store screenshot sets.
-Per-frame workflow.
+The workflow is per-frame.

 Best for: Devs who already have screenshots and copy and just want clean exports in App Store sizes.

-Strengths: Long-running, focused tool.
+Strengths: It's been around a while and stays focused.
 Simple template editor.
-Free with watermark.
+Free with a watermark.

 Weaknesses: No AI features.
-Manual localisation per language.
-Less powerful than newer tools.
+Localization is manual, language by language.
+Less powerful than the newer tools.

 Use case: Quick, low-overhead App Store screenshot generation when you don't need AI.